neftjs/neft/README.md

 <a href="http://www.neft.io"><img src="http://www.neft.io/static/images/neft-white.svg" alt="Neft" width="100" align="left" hspace="10" vspace="6"></a>

-**Neft** is a JavaScript framework for multiplatform applications.
+**Neft** is an end-to-end solution for multiplatform applications written in JavaScript.
 Neft runs fully natively on iOS and Android.
-Supports rendering in modern browsers in HTML or WebGL.
-Neft provides Virtual DOM and uniform Rendering Engine easily extended by native views.
-Renders HTML on server.
+Supports rendering in modern browsers in HTML and WebGL.
+Neft provides Virtual DOM, Rendering Engine easily extended by native views, standardized styles and more.

 [See the wiki](https://github.com/Neft-io/neft/wiki) for more.